pyblosxom/pyblosxom/docs/source/config_variables.rst

 ..
 Note::

-   A note about trailing slashes:

    Your base_url property should NOT have a trailing slash.

 ..
 Note::

-   A note about url rewriting:

    If you use mod_rewrite rules or some other url rewriting system on your web-server, then you'll want to set this property.